IbrahimSengun63/Turkcell-2024-GYGY-Java-Crm/README.md

-# 🟡 Turkcell Crm Project - GYGY 3.0 - Yigit Kalay
+# 🟡 Turkcell Crm Project - GYGY 3.0 - İbrahim şengün

 This project was carried out within the scope of Turkcell Youth Investment Software for the Future 3.0 Java programme.
 With the 120-hour course, it was decided to do the project in groups.
 I took part in the development process of CustomerService from start to finish in the group I was in.